-The proposition proves that when the dimension is high, each $\mathbf{z}_i$ is outside of a hypersphere of radius $r':=\sqrt{d-2\sqrt{dt}}$, with probability at least $1-e^{-t}$.
-When $r'$ is closer to $\hat{r}$ (refer to \eqref{compute_r}), normal data are more likely away from the center (also can be seen in Figure \ref{fig:high_dimension_distance_distribution}).
+\end{prop} The proposition shows that when the dimension is high, each $\mathbf{z}_i$ is outside the hypersphere of radius $r':=\sqrt{d-2\sqrt{dt}}$ with a probability of at least $1-e^{-t}$.
+When $r'$ is closer to $\hat{r}$ (refer to \eqref{compute_r}), normal data are more likely to be away from the center (see Figure \ref{fig:high_dimension_distance_distribution}).